JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 *jaws login*:
 ----------------------

-You only need to run this once to get a globus token.
-Follow the directions to obtain the token from globus and this will allow JAWS to transfer data around via globus in your name.
+You only need to run this once to get a Globus token.
+Follow the directions to obtain the token from Globus and this will allow JAWS to transfer data around via Globus in your name.

 .. code-block:: bash

     jaws login

-    # This will generate a URL that you need to follow to get the globus token
+    # This will generate a URL that you need to follow to get the Globus token